cfw-guide/ios.cfw.guide/_pages/en_US/resigning-apps.md

 permalink: /resigning-apps
 redirect_from:
   - /resign
+  - /resigning
   - /altstore
   - /altdaemon
   - /altserver
+  - /altdeploy
+  - /sideload
+  - /sideloading
-excerpt: Guide to using resigning your apps
+excerpt: Guide to using resigning your apps with or without a computer
 ---

 {% include toc title="Table of Contents" %}